HAVE YOU BEEN SERIOUSLY INJURED IN AN ACCIDENT?

 In a personal injury case, the most important factors which determine the amount of damages awarded to the injured person are the nature, extent, and duration of the injury or injuries.
 A severe case involving skeletal, ligament, or nerve trauma is more apt to qualify for greater compensation than a minor case of whiplash or back strain, painful as the latter conditions might be.
 Furthermore, severe injuries are strongly supported by medical documentation such as x-rays and CAT scans, whereas some soft tissue injuries involving only muscle are difficult to detect by standard procedures.
 Other medical elements contributing to the viability of one’s personal injury case include the permanence of the injury as well as the extent of treatment required, such as surgical intervention and/or long-term rehabilitation.
 Clearly, cases that can be supported by solid medical documentation have the potential for greater monetary damages to be awarded.

-Comparative and contributory negligence are defenses available to mitigate the amount that a defendant may have to pay to a plaintiff for damages.
+Comparative negligence is a defense available to mitigate the amount that a defendant may have to pay to a plaintiff for damages.
 Each of these defenses is based on an assessment of fault towards the plaintiff.
-Depending upon the laws of the state where the case is venued one of three different versions of these defenses may be applicable.
-Pure contributory negligence is, by far, the most oppressive to the plaintiff.
-In those states that allow this defense if a defendant can prove that the plaintiff is one iota to blame for the accident, then he or she recovers nothing.
-For instance, if the evidence shows that a defendant was speeding and went through a stop sign and that the plaintiff was only one percent at fault because he or she didn’t swerve or brake quickly enough, then the plaintiff may be entitled to no recovery.
+Depending upon the laws of the state where the case is there are three different versions of these defenses that may be applicable.

 Less oppressive to the plaintiff and more prevalent are the two different versions of comparative negligence.
 The first version is what is commonly known as “pure” comparative negligence.
 Louisiana uses “pure” comparative negligence.
 In “pure” comparative negligence, the award of damages to the plaintiff will be reduced in direct proportion to the plaintiff’s percentage of fault, no matter what the ratio.
 For instance, if you are 30 percent at fault for an accident, you could recover 70 percent of your damages.
 If you are 70 percent at fault for an accident, you could recover only 30 percent of your damages.
 All of the other parties alleged to be at fault would then be responsible for paying you 30% of your total damages, apportioned between them in proportion to the amount of fault assigned to them.